jpellman/jpellman.github.io/_posts/2020-06-14-did-computers-break-science.md

 Recently I came across [an article](https://theconversation.com/how-computers-broke-science-and-what-we-can-do-to-fix-it-49938) (**How computers broke science – and what we can do to fix it** by Ben Marwick) that argues that electronic computers are breaking science.
 Namely, computers are blamed for:

  * Making data processing methods more opaque and converting processes that were formerly transparent into black boxes.
  * Being too versatile, and thus complicating methods reporting in journal articles.
-Furthermore, making it so that results are reproducible now involves documenting both your software and data management efforts.
+Furthermore, making it so that making results reproducible now involves documenting both your software and data management efforts.

 While the article contains many positions that I agree with to varying degrees, such as increased sharing of data, the use of open source toolkits, the use of open formats, and a shift away from exclusively point-and-click applications, I find that the central premise- that computers in and of themselves have somehow disrupted the scientific process- to be poorly supported.
 I do think that there is an element of truth to what the author says in this regard, and I think that by and large we are in agreement on finer matters, but I think that his central position lacks precision.